BetweenWalls/PD2-Singleplayer/README.md

 * * Replace PlugY.ini in your *Diablo II\ProjectD2* directory with the version included here
 * * Copy the files from the included Save folder to your *Diablo II\Save* directory
 5. Run PD2 as you would normally to get the latest patch/update
-6. Run PlugY.exe for singleplayer
+6. Run PlugY.exe as administrator

 ## Stash Organization
 The shared stash has multiple pages and can be navigated in increments of 1, 10, or 100 pages at a time.
 So far, the stash is organized as follows: